Jason Johnson (baseball)

-Jason Michael Johnson (born October 27, 1973) is a former Major League Baseball pitcher.
+Jason Michael Johnson (born October 27, 1973) is an American former Major League Baseball pitcher.
 He throws and bats right-handed.

 Career

 Johnson graduated from Conner High School in Hebron, Kentucky.
 He did not enter college, but was signed by the Pittsburgh Pirates as an undrafted free agent in 1992.
-He made his major league debut with the Pirates in 1997, appearing in only 3 games.
-Following the season, he was among the players selected in the draft by the newly created franchise, the Tampa Bay Devil Rays.
-In his lone season in Tampa Bay, Johnson went 2-5 in 13 starts.
-From 1999 to 2003, Johnson was with the Baltimore Orioles, 2001 being his best season of his career, going 10-12 with a career low 4.09 ERA.
+He made his major league debut with the Pirates in 1997, appearing in only three games.
+Following the season, he was selected in the 1997 Expansion Draft by the newly created franchise, the Tampa Bay Devil Rays.
+In his lone season in Tampa Bay, Johnson went 2–5 in 13 starts.
+He was traded to the Baltimore Orioles before the 1999 season.
+From 1999 to 2003, Johnson was with the Baltimore Orioles, 2001 being his best season of his career, going 10–12 with a career low 4.09 ERA.
 In 2001, he received the Tony Conigliaro Award.

-Johnson signed a two year deal with the Detroit Tigers prior to the 2004 season.
-In his first season with Detroit, Johnson posted his worst season as a full time starter, going 8-15 with an ERA of 5.13 in 196+ innings.
+Johnson signed a two-year deal with the Detroit Tigers prior to the 2004 season.
+In his first season with Detroit, Johnson posted his worst season as a full-time starter, going 8–15 with an ERA of 5.13 in 196+ innings.
 On June 8, 2005, Johnson became the first Tigers pitcher to hit a home run in a regular season game since Les Cain in 1971.
 The homer came against Los Angeles Dodgers pitcher Jeff Weaver, at Dodger Stadium.
-Despite finishing the season 8-13, Johnson lowered his ERA from the previous season and pitched in a career high 210 innings while posting his lowest K/9 of his career, striking out just 93 while inducing 49 walks.
+Despite finishing the season 8–13, Johnson lowered his ERA from the previous season and pitched in a career high 210 innings while posting his lowest K/9 of his career, striking out just 93 while inducing 49 walks.